mandel01/programming-for-biologists/README.md

 ## Listserv

-To join the listserv send a message to listserv@listserv.it.northwestern.edu with the following in the body (not subject) of the message, filled in with your information:
+To join the listserv send a message to `listserv@listserv.it.northwestern.edu` with the following in the body (not subject) of the message, filled in with your information:

-`SUBSCRIBE BIOCODING user@domain.edu Firstname Lastname`
+`SUBSCRIBE BIOCODING Firstname Lastname`

 ## Sponsors